lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 ### Selection and Rejection

 This experimentation led to selecting trees and shrubs for the landscape.
-Many attempts were discarded before achieving the right look - a normal part of the creative process.
-[AI-CHECK: "creative process" - verify this matches your experience]
+Many attempts were discarded before achieving the right look - a normal part of the creative process and discovery.

 ---